rospdf/pdf-php/README.md

 ### Installation via composer

-This library is also available on the dependecy manager `composer` - https://packagist.org/packages/rospdf/pdf-php
+This library is also available on the dependency manager `composer` - https://packagist.org/packages/rospdf/pdf-php

 Please follow the steps [here](https://getcomposer.org/download/) to install.
 Once this is done one simple command will get all dependencies for the package `rospdf/pdf-php`